AdamVictory/Oaxaca-Taco-Bar/README.md

 + I ran into the issue of not having enough time to make my content look good on the iphone.
 If I had more time I would have resolved this issue.
 + Apply more buttons to the site, linking users to order on deliveroo or make a booking through resmio.
 + More features within the footer linking the user to different pages.
++ I couldn't resize the video to fit for ultra small screen.